aviralg/promisebreaker-artifact/Rsh experiments.md

 rir/src/api.cpp.
 Represents the interface between R and the compiler (C++ code).
 The changes found in this file provide access to the promises counter CREATED_PROMISES.

--On gnuR repository, we consider this version to be our true baseline, without any kind of modification or instrumentation. https://github.com/reactorlabs/gnur/tree/b41208a5541905a6977bbc3c03b2bc4ba8c8d03c
+- On gnuR repository, we consider this version to be our true baseline, without any kind of modification or instrumentation. https://github.com/reactorlabs/gnur/tree/b41208a5541905a6977bbc3c03b2bc4ba8c8d03c

 Cade changes can be found here:  https://github.com/reactorlabs/gnur/compare/b41208a5541905a6977bbc3c03b2bc4ba8c8d03c...c20b7d4d7f0e36d15b10750b581aadfb0f0ad347 .
 Relevant changes can be found in file memory.c, where CREATED_PROMISES global counter gets incremented in the function mkPROMISE (R's C level function that creates promises).